Dit bericht is ook beschikbaar in: Nederlands (Dutch)

 - Roll the glass to mix the liquids

 Serve immediately.
 And in the summer, put in a big lump of ice cream.
-But then put in some extra Crème de Cassis.
+But then with some extra Crème de Cassis in it.

 Should it all be a bit too complicated, the cozy restaurant Le côte de Brouilly in Odenas has a perfect Communard; based on a Beaujolais-Villages.